NeuroDesk/neurodesk.github.io/content/en/docs/Neurocontainers/_index.md

 ## Automatic container building and testing

-The containers can for be used in combination with our [transparent singularity](https://github.com/NeuroDesk/transparent-singularity/) or [neurocommand](https://github.com/NeuroDesk/neurocommand/) tool, that wrap the executables inside a container to make them easily available for pipelines:
+The containers can be used in combination with our [transparent singularity](https://github.com/NeuroDesk/transparent-singularity/) or [neurocommand](https://github.com/NeuroDesk/neurocommand/) tool, that wrap the executables inside a container to make them easily available for pipelines:

 The containers are hosted on [dockerhub](https://hub.docker.com/orgs/vnmd/repositories) or on [github](https://github.com/NeuroDesk/neurocontainers/packages)